Maths Curriculum Statement

 Maths Curriculum Statements

-North Star 240’s mathematics curriculum is designed to enable children to understand the foundations of number, use reasoning, think logically and problem solve with resilience so that they are fully prepared for their future.
-We believe that teaching children at their appropriate stage not age is key to ensuring they feel suitably challenged in a way that also makes them feel confident and successful.
+North Star 240°’s mathematics curriculum is designed to enable children to understand the foundations of number, use of reasoning, thinking logically and problem solving with resilience so that they are fully prepared for their future.
+We believe that teaching children at their appropriate stage, not age, is key to ensuring they feel suitably challenged in a way that also makes them feel confident and successful.

 By continuing the use of the Maths Mastery approach from KS1 and 2 into KS3, we ensure we are “focussing on a meaningful mathematics education (rather than test preparation)” where we have “deeper understanding and greater enjoyment and see improvements in exam performance”.
 This provides a solid foundation for moving onto appropriate KS4 pathways.

-- Enables students to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+- Enables students to make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competency in solving increasingly sophisticated problems;

 - Students then sit a levelled mathematics assessment using the resources from the Mastery curriculum.
 Once this assessment clarifies their level, they are put into a class where they follow the content of the year group that most closely suits their ability so they can begin their secondary education at their personalised starting point.